Dr Abe V Rotor

 What really caused Gido’s sad condition?

 The family prayed hard every evening, instead of watching their favorite TV programs.
 They prayed that someone was going to donate a kidney for Gido.
-A month had passed and there was none.
+A month had passed and not one.

 “I’m going to donate one of my kidneys to Gido,” Pedring announced unexpectedly.
 The family was surprised.
-They sought advice from NKTC and many people.
+They sought advice of NKTI and from many people.
 They could not decide.
 Then a certain Dr. Abelardo Imbag who had just completed his specialization in nephrology at John Hopkins University in the US approached the family on knowing the condition of Gido.

 The day of the operation came.
 Gido and Pedring were brought into the Operating Room.
 Dr. Imbag and his team worked for hours.
 Outside the family waited.
 Time stood still.
 Nobody spoke.
 Only the squeak of the swing door would break the silence now and then.
 It was a sound that would bring the family to their feet or draw their heads towards the Operating Room.

 Suddenly the door swung wide open and Dr. Imbag appeared, his face wore a big, big smile.
 Everyone rejoiced and embraced each other.
-Both operations were successful.
+Both operations were a success.

 Months passed.
 Gido was no longer the house keeper.
 His mother had retired from her work and devoted her time to the family, Mang Gorio found another job that required him to report only for half a day, and that he also had the whole weekend to spend with the family.
 Pedring and Trining loved their youngest brother more than before.
-For Gido and Pedring in particular, people called them “blood brothers” in the true sense of the word because they shared the same organ.
+For Gido and Pedring in particular, people called them “blood brothers” in the true sense of the word because they shared not only the same blood but organ as well.

 When Trining finished nursing he took care of Gido.
 He was her first and most special patient.
 Pedring soon went back to school and finished management, and opened a grocery store at the street corner near their residence.